-For people with Type 2 diabetes like Rob Taub, a continuous glucose monitor has helped him learn more about his diabetes.
+For people with type 2 diabetes like Rob Taub, a continuous blood glucose monitor has helped him learn more about his diabetes.

 “It’s like having a life coach on my arm,” said Rob, who uses the Freestyle Libre 14 day system.
 “It’s there to help you and make you aware of what’s going on.
-So, if I know my glucose is at 200 mg/dL, I’m not going to eat something that’s going to cause it to rise higher.
+So, if I know my blood glucose is at 11.1 mmol/L200 mg/dL, I’m not going to eat something that’s going to cause it to rise higher.
 You can really see how different foods affect you.”

 Gaining Insight into Type 2 Diabetes

 Rob started wearing the Freestyle Libre in 2017 after being contacted by Abbott Diabetes Care, the CGM device makers.
 As an ambassador for the American Diabetes Association and a diabetes writer and public speaker, he was excited to try new technology that would help him learn more about his diabetes beyond finger-pricking.

 For some people with type 2 diabetes, the idea of finger-pricking to check blood sugar multiple times per day is daunting.
 Rob, who was pricking his fingers two to three times per day is no exception to that and shares how wearing the Freestyle Libre has changed that for him.